9 Best Serrated EDC Knives in 2025

 Smith & Wesson M&P Assisted Opening Tactical Folding Knife - SWMP4LS

-If you’re looking for an affordable as well as hard-use EDC knife under $50 with a lot of functionality, the Smith and Wesson M&P is a good fit for you.
-It features useful tools like a glass breaker, both serrated and smooth-edged blades, a safety switch, and an assisted opening mechanism.
+If you’re after an affordable, hard-use EDC knife under $50 with solid functionality, the Smith and Wesson M&P fits the bill.
+It comes with a glass breaker, combo edge blade, safety switch, and assisted opening.

-The 3.6″ long clip-point blade is crafted from 4034 high carbon stainless steel (HRC: 56-58) and features a combo cutting edge.
-I was worried about the Teflon coating wearing off, but it has been quite durable.
-It arrived scary sharp right out of the package.
+Blade: The 3.6″ clip-point blade is made from 4034 high carbon stainless steel (HRC: 56–58) with a combo edge.
+I was unsure about the Teflon coating at first, but it’s held up well.
+It came razor-sharp right out of the box.

 Pros